uncharted-embodied-proof/plan-generator/README.md

 Provides a simple interface to chat about the generated files

+### Setup
+For file generation:
+- Run `npm install`

+For running the server we need python as well:
+- Run `pip install -r requirements.txt`

+You need to create an `.env` file with a valid GEMINI_API_KEY entry

 ### States and Plans
 A state is defined as possible internal/external conditions at a given step.
 For example: